Governance

 Economic Risks

-• Economic fluctuations in Japan could affect corporate earnings and in expenditure on fixed assets.
+• Economic fluctuations in Japan could negatively affect corporate earnings and in expenditure on fixed assets.

 • Shift business model from tangibles to intangibles to expand the fields of our existing businesses and develop new businesses